Armedangels: History

-ARMEDANGELS uses organic cotton and avoids large shipping distances.
-The company has a strict policy of paying minimum wage to their farmers in India, and donate a euro of their profits from every article of clothing sold.
-ARMEDANGELS collaborates with three charity organizations: Pratham, Trinkwasserwald, and Viva con Agua.
-The company used recycled synthetic fibers to produce non-biodegradable products.
+It has since grown into a European fashion label, selling through its online store and selected retailers, and has integrated social and environmental themes into its public campaigns.
+In 2020, Armedangels reported an annual turnover number of €35 million.

+In 2021, the company was recognized by the Thomson Reuters Foundation’s Stop Slavery Award for its ethical sourcing and labor policies.

+In 2024, the "Sleep ’til Infinna™" pajama set won the German Ecodesign Award for circular product innovation and the "Paulilaa Lino Heavy Blazer" received PETA Germany’s Vegan Fashion Award for Best Vegan Blazer.

+In 2025, it collaborated with artist Eike König on the "Democracy" capsule collection to encourage civic engagement.
+Profits supported voter participation campaigns.
+The company also created a limited-edition T-shirt with SOS Humanity and artist GABE raised awareness of refugee safety in the Mediterranean.
+Proceeds supported SOS Humanity’s rescue efforts.

 Collaborations

-ARMEDANGELS partners with several other fashion labels such as: Kuyichi, Terra Plana, Stewart & Brown, Fresh Cuts and KnowledgeCotton Apparel.
-At the end of 2009, the label began collaborations with German actress Cosma Shiva Hagen, German TV star and VIVA veejay Collien Fernandes.
+Armedangels partners with several other fashion labels such as: Kuyichi, Terra Plana, Stewart & Brown, Fresh Cuts and KnowledgeCotton Apparel.
+At the end of 2009, the label began a collaboration with German actress Cosma Shiva Hagen.
 In June 2010 the fashion label teamed up with German Top model Eva Padberg and her husband Niklas Worgt.
 They designed their own t-shirt "Two Hearts - One Rhythm" which is sold online.

-Philanthropy

-In 2020, ARMEDANGELS donated approximately € 40,000 to an environmental movement in Germany, Extinction Rebellion.